Store

 3. Upon deplaning, go to the bathroom and freshen up.

-4. If the walk to the baggage claim is long, take some water and eat a snack even though you may not feel the need.
+4. If the walk to the baggage claim is long, drink water and eat a snack even though you may not feel the need.

 5. Do not stop to shop.

-6. It is normal to be excited upon arrival to your destination, but please do try to control your emotions.
+6. It is normal to be excited when arriving at your destination, but please control your emotions.
 Remain calm and serene throughout.

-8. Upon arrival to your final destination, take a mandatory nap prior to embarking on any other activities.
+8. Upon arrival at your final destination, take a mandatory nap before embarking on other activities.

 Dr. Lam's Key Question